arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ### Decimal Number

-This masking type replaces the value of the attribute with a random decimal.
-It will replace the value even if it is a string, boolean, or `null`.
+This masking type replaces the value of the attribute with a random floating point number.
+It will replace the value even if it is a string, Boolean, or `null`.

 Masking settings: